Looking for a local, pick-your-own farm in Vermont? Scroll down this page and you will see the U-Pick farms in Vermont,

 Button Falls Road, just over state line from Granville NY on Potter

-pick-your-own berries.
-We also offer an assortment of fresh vegetables
+pre-picked or pick-your-own berries.
+We also offer an assortment of

 Mendon Mt Orchards - Apples to pick or purchase, baked